oanaOM/go-pomodoro/README.md

 ## Prerequisite

 You need to have Go (Golang) installed locally.
-You can find full [here][go_instaltion] documentation on how to do this
+You can find full [here](https://golang.org/doc/install) documentation on how to do this

 ## Instalation steps